 - Mia Toretto (played by Jordana Brewster) is Dom’s loyal younger sister who goes along with whatever Dom wants.
 Mia is the love partner of Dom’s best friend Brian O’Conner (played by Paul Walker), who is the father of their son Jack.
 Walker died in real life in 2013, but Brian is supposed to be happily retired.

-- Roman Pearce (Tyrese Gibson) is a nervous and talkative member of Dom’s team.
-The running joke with Roman is that he’s always anxious about getting into dangerous situtations.
+- Roman Pearce (played by Tyrese Gibson) is a nervous and talkative member of Dom’s team.
+The running joke with Roman is that he’s always anxious about getting into dangerous situations.
 Expect Roman to scream at least twice in every “Fast” movie.

 - Tej Parker (played by Chris “Ludacris” Bridges) is Roman’s level-headed best friend who has skills as a mechanic and a computer technician.

 - Ramsey (played by Nathalie Emmanuel) is a British computer hacker who has essentially taken over from Tej as being the “computer whiz” on Dom’s team.

 - Han Lue (played by Sung Kang) supposedly died in 2013’s “Fast & Furious 6,” but he makes a notable but brief return in “F9.”
 Han’s return is not spoiler information, since it’s part of this movie’s publicity, and his re-appearance has this explanation: He faked his own death.